 The Ministry of Community Development was created to oversee social care in the UAE,12 and largely focuses on development projects for Emirati families and persons with special needs.
 Since social care laws were first introduced in the 1970s, the concept of social care has remained immature.
 There has been very little focus on geriatric or dementia care services, resulting in an underdeveloped network supporting the transition of elderly or vulnerable patients from hospital care to home care with appropriate social care support.
 This burden was typically left to families to bear, but they will now benefit from additional support being made available through new initiatives by this Ministry and through the establishment of a Community Development Authority in Dubai, and a Department of Community Development in Abu Dhabi.
 There are now a number of initiatives in place that support transition to home care, such as a collaboration in Abu Dhabi to transition patients from Cleveland Clinic Abu Dhabi to Amana Home Care services, enabling good quality home care.

 iv Data and patient health information

-Federal Law No. 2 of 2019, concerning the Use of Information and Communications Technology in Health Fields, regulates the uses of information and communications technology in the areas of health in the country.
-This Law was published in February 2019.
-The executive regulations supplementing the law are pending publication.
-The Law aims to achieve (among other things) the following objectives:
+Federal Law No. 2 of 2019 (with implementing regulations), concerning the Use of Information and Communications Technology in Health Fields, regulates the use of information and communication technology in the areas of health in the country.14 The Law aims to achieve (among other things) the following objectives: